TowoLabs/namespaces/xrpl/caip122.md

 ### Signature Creation

-The abstract data model must be converted into a string representation in an unambigious format, and then the string converted to the proper format mentioned in [signing algorithm](#signing-algorithm) to be signed over with the proper algorithm..
+The abstract data model must be converted into a string representation in an unambigious format, and then the string converted to the proper format mentioned in [signing algorithm](#signing-algorithm) to be signed over with the proper algorithm.
 Depending on the method used for signatures, this conversion may or may not happen automatically.
 For example, if using [ripple-keypairs][ripple-keypairs] you need to convert it to a byte representation before signing using [Ed25519][Ed25519] and for [secp256k1][secp256k1] the library will handle hashing and signing.

 We propose the following string format, inspired by [EIP-4361][EIP-4361].